OpenFursona/fursona/README.md

 > Basically, don't post pornography.
 This does not mean that all nudity or sexual content is prohibited.
 We recognize that sexuality is a part of life and non-pornographic sexual content may be a part of your project, or may be presented for educational or artistic purposes.

+If this doesn't go horribly, we might be able to try and find an artist to draw the result.

 ## species

 TODO